msoumik78/hireable-coder-java/README.md

-# Functionality : Standalone NATS producer
+# Functionality : Standalone Java based NATS producer
 Simple java standalone application which can publish a message to a specific subject in NATS messaging platform.